EddieTheCubeHead/Stagnum/server/README.md

 ## Development setup

-To set up a local development environment, please follow the subsections under this header carefully.
+This section should contain everything you need to set up a local development environment.

 ### Installing python